stacknerd/ioBroker.msghub/docs/modules/MsgNotify.md

 ## What is a “notification” here?

-In MsgHub a “notification” is simply a **MsgHub `Message` object** that is being announced to the outside world.
+In Message Hub a “notification” is simply a **Message Hub `Message` object** that is being announced to the outside world.

 - The `notification` payload is the message itself (not a separate schema).
 - The `event` tells plugins *why* the message is sent now (due/updated/deleted/expired).